- Walk easier & safer.

 They let you swim properly with natural foot movements and relaxed, flexible ankles.
-This is how good swimmers swim.
-Their natural feel is enhanced by their lightness – see Benefit 4 – Light Tough Fins and Light Tough Fins FAQ-Forum.
-[Regular flippers restrict your feet, strain your ankles backwards and ruin your swim kick technique.]
+This is how good swimmers swim so they give you the best swim style.
+Their natural feel is enhanced by their lightness – see Strong Light Fins and Strong Light Fins Reviews.
+Regular foot flippers, on the other hand, restrict your feet, strain your ankles backwards and ruin your swim kick technique.

 Walk easier and safer

-They let you walk into and out of the water, even across rocky shorelines.
+These fins let you walk into and out of the water, even across rocky shorelines.
 They lie on top of your foot and flex when your ankle bends.
-So your feet are free to walk naturally.
+So these fins leave your feet free to walk naturally.
 Easier walking means less chance of accidentally falling over, so more safety.
-[Flippers are harder to walk in, so they can trip you up and cause dangerous accidents.]
+Conversely, foot flippers are harder to walk in, so they can trip you up and cause dangerous accidents

 Climb steps and ladders

 You can climb up and down steps and ladders much more easily.
-You can climb into and out of pools.
-You can climb on and off boats.
-[Flippers are cumbersome and more dangerous for climbing up or down anything.]
+So you can climb into and out of pools.
+Furthermore, you can climb on and off boats.
+In contrast, foot flippers are cumbersome and more dangerous for climbing up or down anything

 Fins that let you dive in

 Your feet are free to grip the ground and curl your toes around the pool edge.
 So you can dive in normally and safely.
-[Flippers cover your feet and toes, making it harder and more dangerous to dive in.]
+Conversely, foot flippers cover your feet and toes, making it harder and more dangerous to dive in

 Easier turns and push-off

 They allow easier wall turns and flip (tumble) turns.
-They leave the soles of your feet free to grip and push off the wall.
-[Flippers make it much harder to push off from the wall.
-The suction against the wall can even pull the flipper off.]
+The fins leave the soles of your feet available to grip and push off the wall.
+In contrast, foot flippers make it much harder to push off from the wall.
+The suction against the wall can even pull the foot flipper off.

 Feet free fins let you stand, kneel and drop-knee on surfboards, bodyboards and kneeboards.
 When you stand, the soles of your feet grip your board and the fins bend as your ankles bend, with only the fin tips touching your board.
 Kneel or drop-knee with your toes pointing straight behind, and the fins lie along your shins and the tops of your feet.
 Kneel or drop-knee with the balls of your feet on your board, and the fins flex comfortably around the front of your ankles.
-[Flippers restrict your movements on boards.
-Just try it!]
+But flippers restrict your movements on boards – just try it!